rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 - profiling jmeter,jmx

 ## Purescript/Javascript

 Lots of work here.
-Bower and pulp are the defacto build tools.
 Need to learn more javascript libraries, and how to debug javascript apps.

 - purescript-aff for asynchronous effects
 - purescript-react for web front end state modelling